Policy: the Technorama Q&A Facebook Page

 - All opinions are valuable.
 Facts are even more valuable

 - Negative experiences are just as important as positive experiences – and both need to be based on accurate reporting.
 Uncontrolled whining is discouraged, and might be pruned.

 - Vendors are encouraged to offer help, but NOT to spruik, advertise specific product, or engage in blatant marketing.

 - Allegiances and conflicts need to be expressed as part of an answer

-- If a responder needs recalibrating (for whatever reason) that should happen gently.
+- If you think a responder (including an admin) needs recalibrating (for whatever reason) that should happen gently.
 Maybe even offline.

 - Robust debate is good.
 Flaming is not.

 - Anyone may ask for a commercial solution to a problem (eg: a quote), but the commercial discussion needs to be conducted somewhere else

 A few vendors have asked if it’s OK to offer a product solution to a problem as part of the discussion.
 In general the answer is “yes”, but this is not the place for a price list.
 Use the discussion to establish contact, qualify the discussion online (maybe) but then take commercial specifics offline.

 Open discussion, even with negatives, works for everyone, and especially vendors.
 You might think that a vendor won’t want their product dissed in public.
 And they won’t; there’s no justification for capricious denigration (ie: slagging off for no good reason).
 However if a product is truly working badly, the smart vendor is the first person who wants to know.
 Everyone wins from reasoned praise and criticism.
 In the case of praise: the vendor gains selling points and a reference, and in the case of criticism: future objections are out in the open and can be addressed.

 At the end of the day, just be guided by the big rule: